akielaries/openGPMP/README.md

-**openMTPK** is an open-source (intended) mathematics package written in C++ with a primary focus on Numbery Theory and Cryptographic algorithms, Linear Algebra, and Machine/Deep learning concepts as well as a range of language API's for integration with pre-existing projects. openMTPK is originally inspired from uundergraduate coursework and work done on [vpaSTRM](https://github.com/akielaries/vpaSTRM).
+**openMTPK** is an open-source (intended) mathematics package written in C++ with a primary focus on Numbery Theory and Cryptographic algorithms, Linear Algebra, and Machine/Deep learning concepts as well as a range of language API's for integration with pre-existing projects. openMTPK is originally inspired from undergraduate coursework and work done on [vpaSTRM](https://github.com/akielaries/vpaSTRM).
 The project welcomes contributors and is in need of mathematics focused/interested programmers comfortable in C and C++.
 If interested see [here](https://github.com/akielaries/openMTPK/blob/main/CONTRIBUTING.md)!

-The goal is to make a reusable mathematics library similar to the use of math.h allowing users to call within their own projects.
-Some of the implementations seen in the package were first prototypes in Wolfram Mathetmatica, then translated to C++ code for the package.
+The goal is to make a reusable mathematics library allowing users to call within their own projects.
+Some of the implementations seen in the package were first prototypes in Wolfram Mathetmatica, then translated to C++ for the package.
 Look in the [drivers](https://github.com/akielaries/openMTPK/tree/main/drivers) folder for examples on using these tools in your own project.

 ## API Bindings
-The goal of this project is to also develop as laterally as possible, so as I develop the modules for openMTPK, the programming language bindings will come along with it.
-Perhaps other languages will be explored.
+As development progresses language bindings will be polished.
+More languages such as Julia and MATLAB will be explored in the future.
 Language |  Status |
 ---------|------|
 C++17/g++12(core)  | [![cppbuild](https://github.com/akielaries/openMTPK/actions/workflows/build.yml/badge.svg)](https://github.com/akielaries/openMTPK/actions/) |